Welcome to the Muslim Traveler’s Guide to the World!

 Being Muslims, we all need to travel for many reasons—sometimes for special pilgrimages like Hajj and Umrah, sometimes for business and trade, sometimes to meet our relatives, and sometimes simply to explore the wonders of this world.
 It has always been challenging for Muslim travelers to find ideal halal travel experiences and avoid negative experiences during their journeys.
 That’s where The Muslim Traveler blog comes in, and that’s where we strive to play a meaningful role by defining the true essence of halal and Muslim travel.

 The Muslim Traveler is committed to helping you explore the world without compromising the ethics and values of Islam.
-As graduate of Islamic studies, I always aimed to make a positive impact on the Muslim travel community by providing authentic and well-researched content while following religious guidelines.
+As a graduate of Islamic studies, I always aimed to make a positive impact on the Muslim travel community by providing authentic and well-researched content while following religious guidelines.
 My mission is to help Muslims travel the world better and safer while adhering to the Islamic rules, regulations, and guidelines given in the Holy Quran and Sunnah for travel.

 The Blogger | The Muslim Traveler

-I’m Waliur Rahman Aka @themuslimtraveler — I’m a graduate of Islamic studies with a bachelor’s degree in Arabic studies as well, I discovered my passion for travel and helping travelers when I somehow became a freelance travel writer while searching for ways to make money in 2018.
-Even though I always wanted to bring a positive impact through travel stories and informative guides I didn’t know what kind of travel I should write about.
+I’m Waliur Rahman Aka @themuslimtraveler — I’m a graduate of Islamic studies with a bachelor’s degree in Arabic studies as well.
+I discovered my passion for travel and helping travelers when I somehow became a freelance travel writer while searching for ways to make money in 2018.
+Even though I always wanted to bring a positive impact through travel stories and informative guides, I didn’t know what kind of travel I should write about.

 The Goal | The Muslim Traveler